cher-ami/chersite/README.md

 ### <a name="BuildDotenv"></a>Vite plugin build dotenv

 [vite-plugin-build-dotenv.ts](config/vite-plugins/vite-plugin-build-dotenv.ts)
-fields the need to expose, in a `.env` file, external environment variables injected into the process.env by the CI or an other task; In addition to the .env files corresponding to the current [mode](https://vitejs.dev/guide/env-and-mode.html).
+fields the need to expose, in a `.env` file, external environment variables injected into process.env by the CI or an other task; In addition to the .env files corresponding to the current [mode](https://vitejs.dev/guide/env-and-mode.html).
 Once a new file is composed, it is copied to the selected folder(s).